Nucleic acid structure prediction

 Nucleic acid structure prediction is a computational method to determine secondary and tertiary nucleic acid structure from its sequence.
 Secondary structure can be predicted from one or several nucleic acid sequences.
 Tertiary structure can be predicted from the sequence, or by comparative modeling (when the structure of a homologous sequence is known).

 The problem of predicting nucleic acid secondary structure is dependent mainly on base pairing and base stacking interactions; many molecules have several possible three-dimensional structures, so predicting these structures remains out of reach unless obvious sequence and functional similarity to a known class of nucleic acid molecules, such as transfer RNA (tRNA) or microRNA (miRNA), is observed.
 Many secondary structure prediction methods rely on variations of dynamic programming and therefore are unable to efficiently identify pseudoknots.

 While the methods are similar, there are slight differences in the approaches to RNA and DNA structure prediction.
 In vivo, DNA structures are more likely to be duplexes with full complementarity between two strands, while RNA structures are more likely to fold into complex secondary and tertiary structures such as in the ribosome, spliceosome, or transfer RNA.
 This is partly because the extra oxygen in RNA increases the propensity for hydrogen bonding in the nucleic acid backbone.
 The energy parameters are also different for the two nucleic acids.
 The structure prediction methods can follow a completely theoretical approach, or a hybrid one incorporating experimental data.

 Single sequence structure prediction

 A common problem for researchers working with RNA is to determine the three-dimensional structure of the molecule given only a nucleic acid sequence.
 However, in the case of RNA much of the final structure is determined by the secondary structure or intra-molecular base pairing interactions of the molecule.
 This is shown by the high conservation of base pairings across diverse species.

+Thermodynamic models

+Secondary structure of small RNA molecules is largely determined by strong, local interactions such as hydrogen bonds and base stacking.
+Summing the free energy for such interactions should provide an approximation for the stability of a given structure.
+To predict the folding free energy of a given secondary structure, an empirical nearest-neighbor model is used.
+In the nearest neighbor model the free energy change for each motif depends on the sequence of the motif and of its closest base-pairs.
+(The "neighbor" aspect allows for describing the base stacking energy.)
+The energy of fragments are added together to get the total free energy.
+The structure with the minimal free energy (MFE) is the most stable.